1833 Treaty of Chicago: Background

 In early 1833, the Office of Indian Affairs began exploring the prospect of removing the Potawatomi.
-Herring, Lewis Cass (the United States secretary of war) several figures to find land that could be used to house removed the Potawatomi, Odawa, and Chippewa populations "should they consent to remove."
-Among those who receive such instructions were Montfort Stokes, Henry Leavitt Ellsworth, and John F. Schermerhorn, the last of whom been involved in the relocation of the Potawatomi of Indiana to land west of the Mississippi River.
+Elbert Herring (the commissioner of Indian affairs) and Lewis Cass (the United States secretary of war) ordered several figures to find land that could be used to house removed the Potawatomi, Odawa, and Chippewa populations "should they consent to remove."
+Among those who receive such instructions were Montfort Stokes, Henry Leavitt Ellsworth, and John F. Schermerhorn.
+The latter had been previously involved in the relocation of the Potawatomi of Indiana to land west of the Mississippi River.

-In a March 5, 1833 letter, Chicago Indian Agent Owen told Elbert Herring (the commissioner of Indian affairs) that, after having spoken with the, "most intelligent and influential" native chiefs, he had concluded that it was very unlikely that they would agree to cede all of their lands.
+In a March 5, 1833 letter, Chicago Indian Agent Owen told Herring that, after having spoken with the, "most intelligent and influential" native chiefs, he had concluded that it was very unlikely that they would agree to cede all of their lands.
 His letter declared that he believed that they could be induced to move west only if they were first permitted to have a delegation travel to inspect the land they would be moving to first and that they would be "unwilling to make any exchange until they are satisfied of the fact that their new home and country possessed advantages not inferior to those incident to" they land they already occupied.
 He opined that Potawatomi land cession would be expensive to secure.
 A copy of the letter was also sent to Governor Porter, who expressed the belief that the spending of great expenses would be justified if it secured the cession of the Potawatomi from their lands.
 Porter also believed that the government could recoup its expense when it would sell the land to settlers.
 He also suggested that Michigan Territory could possibly secure a cession of the few remaining plots of land in the territory that were still controlled by Native Americans.